 That’s the short version of how I got here. (yes, that’s short.
 I can be long winded & life is complicated)

 If you didn’t make it through that whole thing, I think you should know that...

 I curse (loudly at times).
 We give meaning and power to words and if I want to say fuck or call myself a bad bitch, I'm gonna go ahead and do it.

 I love rocks and crystals and have since I was a wee one.
 They've always been considered 'treasure' to me.

 I enjoy smudging.
-Bring on all the sage!
-Don't knock it 'til you try it.
+Bring on all the sage and palo!

 I love to talk about sex.
 For awhile in college I thought I might go into sex education or sex therapy.

 I battle perfectionism.

 I’m super into world peace even if it’s idealistic and perhaps impossible.
 Love always wins.

 I enjoy tequila beverages and dance parties.